-Neurones communicate with each other via brief electrical signals known as action potentials.
+Neurones communicate with each other via electrical signals known as action potentials.
 They are brief changes in the voltage across the membrane due to the flow of certain ions into and out of the neurone.
-In this article, we will discuss how an action potential (AP) is generated and how the conduction of an action potential occurs.
+In this article, we will discuss how an action potential (AP) is generated and how its conduction occurs.

 The Resting Membrane Potential